verifythis/verifythis.github.io/casino/spec/vercors/index.md

+---
-# Verifying the Casino contract with VerCors
+title: Verifying the Casino contract with VerCors
+---

 ## INTRODUCTION